The mom that understands the value of meal planning is the one that has skipped it for the week! But, really…its SO TRUE!

 Planning dinner first automatically fills in plans for breakfast and lunch.
 Here are some examples:

 - Dinner leftovers can be morphed into lunch the next (few) days.
-I love making a big pot of soup or stew and having it for lunch the next day (I even pack it for the kids lunch in a thermos).
+I love making a big pot of soup or stew and having it for lunch the next day (I even pack it for the kids lunch in these containers).

 - If you have leftover meat from dinner, make it into a salad for lunch.
 Bed of greens, chopped raw veggies and/or leftover roasted veggies, leftover meat, good salad dressing.
 BOOM…DONE!